Changing your website's frontpage

 - The index of all top-level galleries, displayed as thumbnails.
 This is the default.
 Hidden galleries are excluded.

 - A specific gallery.
-For example, you can display a portfolio gallery with a selection of your most unique shots (see below to create an impressive frontpage slideshow).
+For example, you can display a portfolio gallery with a selection of your most unique shots and videos (see below to create an impressive frontpage slideshow).

 Alternatively, if you have organized your galleries by categories (e.g. "Portfolio", "Archive", ...), you can also put the most important top-level gallery/category as the frontpage.
 The index (thumbnails) of subgalleries under it will then be displayed.